enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

 1. **Contributing to an existing task:**

-   In this case, we wish to add some combination of dock panes, menu items, and tool bar buttons to an existing task.
-In other words, we wish to extend a task's functionality without changing its fundamental purpose.
+   In this case, the user wishes to add some combination of dock panes, menu items, and tool bar buttons to an existing task.
+In other words, the user would like to extend a task's functionality without changing its fundamental purpose.

 2. **Contributing a new task:**

-   Alternatively, we may find that the none of the existing tasks are suitable for the functonality we wish to implement.
-Thus we decide to contribute an entirely new task.
+   Alternatively, the user may find that the none of the existing tasks are suitable for the functonality that he or she wishes to implement.
+Thus the user decides to contribute an entirely new task.

-The Tasks plugin has an extension point corresponding to each of these use cases.
+The Tasks plugin has an extension point corresponding to each of these two use cases.
 These extensions points are:

 .. index:: TaskFactory